ZhengtongYan/Hands-on-Session-1-of-DW-BI-Course-2022-Spring/README.md

-**Submission Requirements**:
-- Please upload all the files of ETL processing, OLAP cube generation.
-- Please show the star schema figure and give 10 rows of each table.
-- Post the MDX queries and demonstrate the results
-- Please upload all the results in a single PDF file and then compress all the files into a zip file.

 ### **Part2: OLAP analysis with SQL query (Total: 12 points)**
 In Part 1, we focus on how to building a DW&BI application with PostgreSQL and Pentaho using the MOALP model.
 In part 2, we will utilize a different approach to conduct the OALP analysis with a realtional databases, which is called as ROLAP modeling method.